aeraposo/Data-440-Raposo/Getting_started_reflection.md

 ```
 plot(x,y, optional arguments)
 ```
 - Plot with symbols() function: plots points (lines, etc. can be added too).
-Circles/squares argument specifies the shape of the point and = point size (rep takes the # of times to repeat the point, which changes its size and the number of points plotted), inches = FALSE specifies that the units of the axis and of the points are the same, fg = 'color of points'.
+Circles/squares argument specifies the shape of the point and = point size (rep takes the # of times to repeat the point, which changes its size and the number of points plotted), inches = FALSE specifies that the units of the axis and of the points are the same, fg = 'color of point outlines', bg = 'fill color (default is to match the setting for fg)'.
 To add additional points to the same graph, call symbols a second time with add = TRUE.
-Below we will plot a total of 20 points
+Below we will plot a total of 20 points.
+To add a title to a symbols graph, call title().
 ```
 # plot 10 points in red
 symbols(x_values, y_values, squares = rep(.75,10), inches = FALSE, fg = "red")
 # now add 10 more points in green
 symbols(more_x_values, more_y_values, circles = rep(.75,10), inches = FALSE, fg = "green", add = TRUE)
+# add a title
+title("this is my title")
 ```
 - Add stright lines to a plot made with symbols function: uses lines function (takes same inputs as symbols function).
 Lines will be drawn in order of points listed.
 Add numbers to indicate the order in which the points were added/appear in the data.
 ```